 The package on the picture contains 6 packs of 20 teabags.
 This is a total of 120 teabags.

-The Twinings tea brand have been around since 1706 and this tea is rolled in muslin sack after oxidation and this makes the leafs turn darker green or red.
+The Twinings tea brand has been around since 1706 and this tea is rolled in a muslin sack after oxidation and this makes the leaves turn darker green or red.

 Bigelow Oolong tea

 The Bigelow brand Oolong tea also comes in a package of 6 with each package containing 20 tea bags.
 This is also a total of 120 teabags.

 Although not as old as the Twinings brand this Bigelow started in 1945 as a family business and gained a lot of trust in the world of tea drinkers.

 With over 2100 people who took the time to write about their experience with this tea, you can not go wrong.
 Especially with the 4.8-star rating, they gave this Oolong tea.

 According to their specifications, this tea comes from high elevation gardens.
 Individual wrapped will protect and seal in the flavor.

 With maybe a little fewer customer reviews than the other ones but still a very good rating I think this tea should be mentioned here.

 There are 100 bags in the package.
 This tea is also available in a 2 or 4 pack deal to save you some money.

 This Oolong tea comes from the Anxi area in China.
 This is in the Fujian district and this is named one of the best tea areas of China.